 The healthcare challenge in Malawi

-With only 0.02 physicians per 1000 people in the country, Malawians have extremely limited access to healthcare and over half of the country live more than five kilometres away from the nearest clinic.
-The country has the tenth highest prevalence rate of HIV/AIDs in the world with one in ten adults carrying it.
-Combined with malaria and other diseases, the child and adult mortality rate is one of the highest in the world, with one in fifteen children not surviving past age five in Malawi.
+With only 0.02 physicians per 1000 people in the country, Malawians have extremely limited access to healthcare, and over half of the country live more than five kilometres away from the nearest clinic.
+The country has the tenth highest prevalence rate of HIV/AIDs in the world, with one in ten adults carrying it.
+Combined with malaria and other diseases, Malawi’s child and adult mortality rates are very high, with one in fifteen children not surviving past age five.

 How Sparkle is helping combat this challenge with the Sparkle Clinic